jhdev9/qtile-gruvbox-material-remix/README.md

 # Qtile Gruvbox Material Remix Theme

-A customized Qtile theme based on the popular Gruvbox Material color scheme.
+A customized Qtile theme based on the popular Gruvbox Material color scheme https://github.com/hiimsergey/qtile-gruvbox-material.

 ## Install and Use